 Going Digital: Preserving Institutional Knowledge and Securing the Future

-Like many small utilities, the NGCSD relied on institutional knowledge and paper documentation to manage its daily workflows.
-Bob DePugh, who has worked at the NGCSD for more than 35 years, is the go-to guy.
+Like many small utilities, GVW relied on institutional knowledge and paper documentation to manage its daily workflows.
+Bob DePugh, who has worked at the GVW for more than 35 years, is the go-to guy.
 DePugh knows everything there is to know about the collection system and provides the background to make the paper documentation meaningful.
 But a few years ago, DePugh announced his plans to retire.

 Field crew collecting location of assets using a high accuracy GNSS receiver.

 Garrett Goldman, PE, district manager, realized that when DePugh leaves, all his knowledge will go with him.
 This was a significant reason to modernize.
 Moving to a "smart" digital platform would enable GVW to capture DePugh's intellectual knowledge before he retired.
 It would also allow new staff to follow in his footsteps.